BASICS OF SNARING

 CHOOSING THE RIGHT SNARE

 Step 1: State Regulations - It is your responsibility to know and abide by your state's regulations.
 We have provided links for all the states, where you can find requirements and restrictions.
+The links are located at the bottom of this page under the Customer Service tab.

 Step 2: Cable Selection - There are many different types, sizes, constructions and lengths of cable to choose from.